About plans

 For tiered pricing, select Tiered - Graduated and define each tier with unit numbers and add the price per unit.

 Select Add tier to add a different price for higher unit tiers.
-For example, a unit might be $10 each if you use 1-10, but is $9 per unit if you use 11 or more.
+For example, units might cost $10 each for quantities 1–10, and $9 per unit for 11 or more.

 Select Save.